bgohman/portfolio/_portfolio/01_smickle.md

 title: Smickle
 feature-img: "img/music5.png"
 thumbnail-path: "img/smickle.png"
-short-description: Smickle is a practicing journal for Suzuki violin and piano students, parents and teachers.
+short-description: Smickle is a practicing assistant for Suzuki violin and piano students, parents and teachers.
 permalink: smickle/
 ---

-[Visit Smickle](https://sleepy-savannah-9091.herokuapp.com/).
+[Visit Smickle](https://smickle.herokuapp.com/).
 The source code is hosted in a private Bitbucket repository.
 [Contact me](/contact/) if you are interested.

 ## Overview